Tarokh-Yaghoubi/Tarokh-Yaghoubi/README.md

 <img align='right' src="https://github-readme-stats.vercel.app/api?username=Tarokh-Yaghoubi&theme=blue-green"/>

-_Hello there this is **Ashutosh Dwivedi**.
-Working as [Product Engineer - (Full Stack)](https://www.linkedin.com/in/ashutosh-dwivedi-b3025b196/) at [Kampd](https://www.linkedin.com/company/knowledge-amplified/).
-You can see my opensource work down below.
-I love to code in JavaScript and Rust.
-I am a friendly guy you can connect with me on social media, I would love to have you in my life._
+_Hello there this is **Tarokh Yaghoubi**.
+I am 19 , Currently i am Working as a [System Programmer - (C programmer)](https://www.linkedin.com/in/tarokhyaghoubi/) at [Eniac-Tech](https://www.linkedin.com/company/eniac-tech/mycompany/).
+I started researching on programming languages and so many other things in IT and Software programming since four years a go .
+I am passionate about Linux, System programming, Embedded Devices and so on ! ._
 <h3 align='center'><i>Social Media Handles</i></h3>
 <p align='center'>